wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 5 So it came to pass, on the first day of the sixth month, a certain strong ship of the king, called the Shannon, appeared before the haven of Boston, which lieth to the east.

-6 And she bid defiance to the vessels of Columbia; for she had prepared herself for the event.
+6 And she bid defiance to the vessels of Columbia ; for she had prepared herself for the event.

 7 Now the Chesapeake, a fighting ship of the United States, was nigh unto the place ; and she was commanded by the brave Lawrence, who had gained much honor in the sight of the people ; neither was he afraid.